Spiritual practices and religious identity part of a Vassar education.

 Vassar Intervarsity Christian Fellowship (VXF)

 Vassar Christian Fellowship (VXF) is Vassar College’s chapter of Intervarsity Christian Fellowship/USA.
 Intervarsity’s vision is “to see students and faculty transformed, campuses renewed, and world changers developed.”
 As part of Intervarsity, VXF seeks to establish and advance witnessing communities of students and faculty who follow Jesus by growing in love for God, God’s Word, and God’s people from every ethnicity and culture.
-VXF is currently meeting on Zoom.
-Please write to us for more information and/or to get a Zoom link to join.
+VXF meets on Wednesday evenings at 7:00 p.m. in the second floor Meditation and Prayer Room at Pratt House.
+Please contact VXF for more information.

 Vassar Jewish Union (VJU/Hillel)